collocations.org

 It is good discipline to learn to delegate.

-The chancellor has stabilized the economy through strict fiscal discipline.
+The government has stabilized the economy through strict fiscal discipline.

 have

-He''ll never get anywhere working for himself - he''s got no discipline.
+He'll never get anywhere working for himself—he has no discipline.

 It takes great discipline to learn a musical instrument.